Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Vassiliev's invariants

 \end{definition}

-For knots in $\R^{3}$ it is easy to see that the symbol is a function on the corresponding chord diagram.
+For knots in $\R^{3}$ it is known that the symbol is a function on the corresponding (unframed) chord diagram (it does not change if we pass from one singular knot to another leaving singular crossings fixed).

 The crucial observation (Vassiliev \cite{Vas}) is that such a function has to satisfy the $1T$-and the $4T$-relations.
-Interestingly the opposite is true as well for the case of $\R^{3}$(Kontsevich,\cite{Kontsevich}, see also Bar-Natan \cite{Bar-Natan}), namely, each linear function on unframed chord diagrams satisfying the $1T$- and the $4T$-relations is a symbol of some Vassiliev invariant.
+Interestingly the opposite is true as well for the case of $\R^{3}$ (Kontsevich, \cite{Kontsevich}, see also Bar-Natan \cite{Bar-Natan}), namely, each linear function on unframed chord diagrams satisfying the $1T$- and the $4T$-relations is a symbol of some Vassiliev invariant; we shall discuss Vassiliev invariants and Kontsevich integral in Section 4.

-Singular knots in $M^{3}$ possess much more topological information which allows one to enhance chords of the chord diagram with some {\em framing}.
+Framed knots in $M^{3}$ possess much more topological information which allows one to enhance chords of the chord diagram with some {\em framing}.